Russian attack on Ukraine

 Energy sources and energy imports from Russia

-Electricity has been mainly imported to Finland from the Nordic electricity market and Russia.
+Electricity has been mainly imported to Finland from the Nordic electricity market and earlier also from Russia.
 In recent years, electricity imports have accounted for approximately one fifth of total supply.
-However, self-sufficiency in electricity will be achieved in near future, because commercial production at the Olkiluoto 3 power plant unit will start and construction of wind power will continue at a rapid rate over the next few years.
-The import of electricity from Russia ceased on 14 May 2022.
+However, self-sufficiency in electricity, calculated on an annual basis, will be achieved in the near future with the help of additional nuclear power and wind power.
+Finland’s transmission network connections to Sweden and the Nordic electricity market are strong and under continuous development.
+These networks will continue to be of primary importance to the security of supply.
+The import of electricity from Russia came to an end on 14 May 2022.

-Uranium fuel used in nuclear power plants in Loviisa is imported from Russia.
+A new voluntary demand response system developed by grid operator Fingrid for companies has resulted in more than 500 MW of flexibility in the electricity system.
+Uranium fuel used in Fortum’s nuclear power plants in Loviisa is imported from Russia.
 There are other producers of uranium fuel in the global market but before such imports can start, the fuel producers must obtain a licence from the Radiation and Nuclear Safety Authority.
+Fortum has started to investigate other options to procure nuclear fuels.

 Security of energy supply